-The trading price of our common shares has recently been volatile.
+The trading price of our common shares has fluctuated significantly over the last three years.
 Moreover, future share price fluctuations could likely be subject to similarly wide price fluctuations in the future in response to various factors, including:

-- market conditions in the broader stock market in general, or in the REIT or real estate industry in particular; - · market perception of our current and projected financial condition, potential growth, future earnings and future cash dividends; - · actual or anticipated fluctuations in our quarterly financial and operating results; - market perception or media coverage of our manager or its affiliates; - actions by rating agencies; - short sales of our common stock; - issuance of new or changed securities analysts' reports or recommendations; - media coverage of us, other REITs or the outlook of the real estate industry; - major reductions in trading volumes on the exchanges on which we operate; - · credit deterioration within our portfolio;

-- · legislative or regulatory developments, including changes in the status of our regulatory approvals or licenses; and - litigation and governmental investigations.
+- market conditions in the broader stock market in general, or in the REIT or real estate industry in particular; - · market perception of our current and projected financial condition, potential growth, future earnings and future cash dividends; - · announcements we make regarding dividends; - · actual or anticipated fluctuations in our quarterly financial and operating results; - market perception or media coverage of our manager or its affiliates; - actions by rating agencies; - short sales of our common stock; - issuance of new or changed securities analysts' reports or recommendations; - media coverage of us, other REITs or the outlook of the real estate industry; - major reductions in trading volumes on the exchanges on which we operate; - · credit deterioration within our portfolio; - · legislative or regulatory developments, including changes in the status of our regulatory approvals or licenses; and - · litigation and governmental investigations.